Back to Blog

 • Phases and Seasons: Many students noted they only journal during "unfamiliar cases" or when "things get tough."
 It’s often ad-hoc rather than a daily discipline.

 • Digital Fragmentation: The tools are everywhere.
-Some use physical books (one student carries a specific book everywhere), others use Google Docs (one entry per year), Excel sheets for verse tracking, and even private Telegram channels to mark spiritual milestones.
+Some use physical books, others use Google Docs, Excel sheets for verse tracking, and even private Telegram channels.

 • This validates our core vision: Reflection helps us see God's work in our lives.
 We are building Pastures to solve this fragmentation, turning scattered notes into a cohesive spiritual journey.